liamstatham/100-days-of-code/log.md

 **Today's progress**:
   - More azure
-  - MVC views and nameing html parts of a form, to pass as an object to a model Liam Statham
+  - MVC views and nameing html parts of a form, to pass as an object to a model

+### Day 97: April 10, Saturday

+**Today's progress**:
+  - ViewModel properties and binding
+  - JS validation for forms
+  - Azure fundamentals
+Liam Statham